GruffCassquatch/BedrollTweaker/README.md

 ## Mod features:
   * Adjust the warmth and weight of bedrolls and bearskin bedrolls
+  * Adjust both the daily decay rate and the on-use decay rate of bedrolls
   * Enable bedrolls to "stack" warmth bonuses
       * Uses accurate warmth bonuses (not a flat value per bedroll)
       * Options to set how many bedrolls can provide extra warmth and how much warmth they provide
   * Fully configurable and modular

   ## Limitations:
-  * If you change the the warmth or weight of bedrolls while in-game, you will need to change scene (e.g. go outside/inside) to apply the changes.
+  * If you change the the warmth, weight or decay of bedrolls while in-game, you will need to change scene (e.g. go outside/inside) to apply the changes.
   * Compatible with [BlanketMod](https://github.com/ds5678/BlanketMod), but only one mod's settings for Bedroll Warmth & Weight will apply.
+  * Compatible with [GearDecayModifier](https://github.com/Xpazeman/tld-gear-decay-modifier), but be aware that if you use BOTH to change bedroll decay, the efects are CUMULATIVE.
+      * E.g. set both mods to reduce bedroll decay by 50% and you will overall reduce decay by 75% (50% x 50%).
+      * If you only want Gear Decay Modifier to affect the decay rates, leave the Decay settings in Bedroll Tweaker at 'Unchanged'.

 ## Requirements
 [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)